shenwei356/shenwei356/README.md

 ### Thanks

-I'm grateful to users who have greatly helped to report bugs and suggest new features.
+I'm grateful to users who have greatly helped to report bugs and suggested new features.
 I may respond to issues or fix bugs quickly, but I usually implement new features periodically (two or more weeks).